arvigeus/AZ-204/Learning Path/App Configuration.md

 #### Use private endpoints for Azure App Configuration

-You can use private endpoints for Azure App Configuration to allow clients on a virtual network (VNet) to securely access data over a private link.
-The private endpoint uses an IP address from the VNet address space for your App Configuration store.
-Network traffic between the clients on the VNet and the App Configuration store traverses over the VNet using a private link on the Microsoft backbone network, eliminating exposure to the public internet.
+You can use private endpoints for Azure App Configuration to allow clients on a virtual network to securely access data over a private link.
+The private endpoint uses an IP address from the virtual network address space for your App Configuration store.
+Network traffic between the clients on the virtual network and the App Configuration store traverses over the virtual network using a private link on the Microsoft backbone network, eliminating exposure to the public internet.

 Using private endpoints for your App Configuration store enables you to:

 - Secure your application configuration details by configuring the firewall to block all connections to App Configuration on the public endpoint.
-- Increase security for the virtual network (VNet) ensuring data doesn't escape from the VNet.
+- Increase security for the virtual network ensuring data doesn't escape.
-- Securely connect to the App Configuration store from on-premises networks that connect to the VNet using VPN or ExpressRoutes with private-peering.
+- Securely connect to the App Configuration store from on-premises networks that connect to the virtual network using VPN or ExpressRoutes with private-peering.

 #### Managed identities